LookAndSeeHappy/LookAndSeeHappy.github.io/index.md

 ---

 ## About Me
+I'm working with Prof.<a href="https://www.cis.upenn.edu/~ccb/" target="_blank"> Chris Callison-Burch</a> as a research assistant at the<a href="https://www.upenn.edu/" target="_blank"> University of Pennsylvania</a>.

-I'm a master's student in Computer and Information Science (CIS) at the<a href="https://www.upenn.edu/" target="_blank"> University of Pennsylvania</a>, working as a research assistant under the mentorship of Prof.<a href="https://www.cis.upenn.edu/~ungar/" target="_blank"> Lyle Ungar</a>.
+Previously, I graduated with a master's degree in Computer and Information Science (CIS) at the Upenn, working as a research assistant and finishing my master's thesis under the mentorship of Prof.<a href="https://www.cis.upenn.edu/~ungar/" target="_blank"> Lyle Ungar</a>.

 <!-- My research involves developing statistical models that cater to high-dimensional complex data, such as functional and imaging data.
 This endeavor confronts two main challenges: First, how to define a metric with self-consistent property to cluster a population into subgroups, based on rich and complex tensor data for each individual.
 Second, how to develop a semi-supervised clustering algorithm, directed by a specific label, to accurately identify subgroups that align closely with a target subgroup of interest. -->